macaw-cad/DynaMail/README.md

 When changes are made to the **MailBuilder** tool, the tool must be rebuilt (either through `npm run bootstrap`, or execute `npm run build` in the folder `MailBuilder`).
 It is also possible to to development on everything at the same time, in that case look at the section **Developing the tooling**.

 # Steps to build the Azure Function + mail templates for production
-To create a version for deployment to Azure environmentsd execute the following steps:
+To create a version for deployment to Azure environments execute the following steps:

 1. `npm install`
 2. `npm run bootstrap`